 Tiffany has been a key member of the Firm's COVID-19 Task Force, counseling dozens of clients on force majeure, premise liability, and other tort liability issues.
 She has helped companies shape return to work policies, advising on issues such as duty of care, disclaimers, waivers, potential immunities, and class action concerns.
 In addition, she co-leads the Firm's COVID-19 price gouging counseling initiative, advising clients on pricing strategies and risks during the COVID-19 emergency.

-Tiffany serves on the United States Court of Appeals for the Sixth Circuit's 12-member Advisory Committee on Rules and on an Alternative Dispute Resolution (ADR) Committee tasked with evaluating and assisting the Southern District of Ohio in the administration of its ADR Program.
+Tiffany serves on the Sixth Circuit Court of Appeals' 12-member Advisory Committee on Rules and on an Alternative Dispute Resolution (ADR) Committee tasked with evaluating and assisting the Southern District of Ohio in the administration of its ADR Program.